 A veneer is defined as a thin covering of the facial surface of a tooth used to restore discolored, damaged, misshapen, or misaligned teeth.
 When also used to correct decay, a veneer may be covered at a 50 percent or sometimes 80 percent level of a plan.

 A crown is defined as a restoration covering or replacing the major part or the whole of the clinical crown of a tooth.
-Crowns are usually covered at a 50 percent or 80 percent level of a plan.
+Crowns are usually covered at a 50% or 80% level of a plan.